Bebb-Protocol-and-Apps/PWS/README.md

 --> access frontend at http://localhost:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai
-access routes like so http://localhost:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai#/testroom needs to be redeployed after every change
+access routes like so http://localhost:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai#/testroom or http://localhost:4943/?canisterId=ryjl3-tyaaa-aaaaa-aaaba-cai#/space/0 (for space with spaceid 0)

+needs to be redeployed after every change to reflect changes

 # Alternative 3.
 Run a local vite UI (note that this had issues communicating to the backend canister for some setups in the past)
 npm run vite